hengyuan-hu/bottom-up-attention-vqa/README.md

 the 2017 Challenge".
 With all the above simplification aggregated, our first implementation got around 59-60 on validation set.

-To shrink the gap, we added some easy but powerful modifications.
+To shrink the gap, we added some simple but powerful modifications.
 Including:

 1. Add dropout to alleviate overfitting